ROMANS 8:

 might spare the very nations God had condemned.

-in which they would end up serving "their
+compromises in which they would end up serving "their gods.”

 And even if they agreed with God's judgment, and

-recognize the absolute necessity of destroying the enemy, they could be paralyzed
+recognized the absolute necessity of destroying the enemy, they could be

 ~ ~ ~ ~ ~ ~